fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 #### Average Method 2: Linear Regression <a name="regression"></a>

 Each line can be represented by a starting point and an end point in x-y plane and multiple lines are formed by various points.
-To find a line to "go through" these point is a typical linear regression problem, which can be realized by the function
+To find a line to "go through" these points is a typical linear regression problem, which can be realized by the function

 ```python
 slope, intercept, r_value, p_value, std_err = stats.linregress(x, y)
 ```
 Considering the length factor, we can use linear interpolation to add more points to represent one line.

-In complicated curve line situations, it is almost impossbile to use one smooth straight line to represent a curve lane.
+In complicated curve line situations, it is almost impossible to use one smooth straight line to represent a curve lane.
 However, we can deliver roughly better results, if we put more weights on the detected lines that are near to the car (camera), that is to say, we can use log-space interpolation to add more points to lines with higher y values.

 ```python
 def lines_weighted_linear_regression(lines, imshape):